deepankarm/org-jina-examples/my_first_jina_app/README.md

 5. First practical example is [South Park search](https://github.com/jina-ai/examples/tree/master/southpark-search) which barely references the complex stuff above
 6. And then more tutorials that start from almost scratch and introduce new features/search media each time, never referencing South Park tutorial

+And then we mention cookiecutter on our README as well!
+And that doesn't do things the same way as our existing examples!

+Based on feedback from team members like Bing and Lucia (feel free to chip in if I'm wrong - I don't want to misrepresent you!), we need a simpler on boarding process.

 My idea:

-1. Jina 101: What is Jina, and why use neural search?
-2. Jina 102: Meet the Jina family (i.e. how Jina works)
+2. Jina 102: Meet the Jina family (i.e. how Jina works) - if ppl are unclear on what neural search is, we have a blog post about it
 3. Hello world - with Jinabox
-4. Build your first Jina app - get started with a real example that performs a real task on existing data (i.e. this tutorial I'm writing now)
+4. Build your first Jina app - get started with a real example that performs a real task on existing data (i.e. this tutorial I'm writing now, based on South Park)
-5. Further tutorials that expand on that first app (e.g. running in Docker, hosting online)
+5. Further tutorials that expand on that first app (e.g. running in Docker, hosting online, all based on "My First Jina App").
+Let's not confuse things by adding new use cases (e.g. image search) AND new features (e.g. Docker) at the same time.
 6. Other tutorials (e.g. image/video search) build on the above tutorial but just adapt it for other media, not introduce too many new concepts

 ## Broken down